KUSH9148/payment_third_party/README.md

 #### Event names

-The event names have also been exposed as Strings by the `Razorpay` class.
+The event names have also been exposed as Strings by the `IHealthPay` class.

 | Event Name            | Description                      |
 | --------------------- | -------------------------------- |